 “Kana, don’t be such a baby!”
 Rika called, her voice dripping with mock concern.
 “We just wanna hang out!”

 Kana’s pulse hammered.
 The platform clock read 6:47 p.m.
-Three minutes until the next train.
+Two minutes and forty-five seconds until the next train.
 The station was nearly empty, the evening rush reduced to a lone salaryman at the far end, his face buried in his phone.
 No help there.
-She backed toward the platform’s edge, her sneakers scuffing the concrete.
-The air smelled of rust and rain, and the distant growl of an approaching train vibrated through her bones.

 “Leave me alone,” Kana whispered, her voice swallowed by the wind.